ovhlabs/knowledge-base/en/_posts/2016-03-08-quick-start.md

  - Log into runabove.com and on the console click on the `PaaS Logs` button.
  - the main interface of PaaS Logs will then appear.
  - On this page, you have only one action available : `Create user`.
-You will then have a username in the following form : ra-logs-XXXXX. this username will be the one you will have to use on Graylog and with Kibana later (you will know soon enough how to do it).
+You will then have a username in the following form : ra-logs-XXXXX and the password associated. `NOTE THEM CAREFULLY`, theses credentials will be the one you will have to use on `Graylog` and with Kibana later (you will know soon enough how to do it).

 ![Create User](/kb/images/2016-03-08-quick-start/start.png)